 You may have to pay for transportation to the meeting of creditors at the courthouse.
 You may also have to pay for a credit report for your attorney (although they may be able to help you with the credit report).

 You can estimate the cost of transportation to one of the bankruptcy courts below:

-With rising inflation in 2022, a question I’ve heard is whether inflation will affect the cost of bankruptcy.
+With subsiding inflation in 2024, a question I’ve heard is whether inflation will slow to the extent that attorney fees may not rise.
 Let’s cover whether inflation may affect the filing fee and the attorney costs in Alabama.

 The Chapter 7 bankruptcy filing fee was updated from $335 to $338, and the Chapter 13 bankruptcy filing fee was updated from $310 to $313 effective December 1st, 2020.
 Based on the very slight change, I would not expect the filing fee to negatively impact you.

 You may see some inflation in attorney fee costs as inflation may force bankruptcy attorneys to pay more to employees and face higher costs of living themselves in cities such as Birmingham or Montgomery or across Alabama.

 You may live in a suburb in Alabama and wonder if you should hire a local attorney or an account in a bigger city like Birmingham to save on bankruptcy costs.

 As Huntsville has the highest population in Alabama of 215,006, you may expect that the cost of bankruptcy attorney fees may be higher in Huntsville than Montgomery.